-- 1. Sponge material - 2.
-Air filter element - 4.
+- 1. Air filter element - 2.
+Sponge material - 4.
 Remove the sponge material from the air filter element. - 5.
 Lightly tap the air filter element to remove most of the dust and dirt, and then blow the remaining dirt out with compressed air on the mesh side as shown.
 If the air filter element is damaged, replace it.